2024/2025

 Complaints about examinations etc.

 36. A student is entitled to file a complaint about an examination or other assessment.
-Concerning the specific rules and procedures, including deadlines, for filing written and reasoned complaints reference is made to the rules in part 9 of the Examination Order and to CBS’ guidelines on CBS' student intranet.
+Concerning the specific rules and procedures, including deadlines, for filing written and reasoned complaints reference is made to the rules in part 9 of the Examination Order and to CBS’s guidelines on CBS's student intranet.

 Complaints about decisions concerning credit transfer